By Terry Trucco

 A king-bed room facing Manhattan was bigger with a pair of leather club chairs near the immense paned window and a wood-topped forged metal desk opposite the wood-plank bed.
 Light streamed through window – and serenity.

 Surroundings: The Wythe is located on Wythe Street near the water in what is still one of Brooklyn’s hippest enclaves.
 A smattering of shops (vintage, hand-made jewelry), coffee shops and restaurants are nearby but so are warehouses, apartments and old buildings in the throes of gentrification.
 The hotel is several blocks away from the L Train subway stop (hop on, and you’re in lower Manhattan in 10 minutes).
-A more poetic mode of intra-borough travel is on the chipper blue-and-white New York Waterways East River Ferry, which zips across the waves, depositing riders at East 34th Street or Wall Street.
-It’s atmospheric – wind in the hair, sea breezes, skylines – and totally in sync with the Wythe.

 Keep in mind: The staff members I encountered were friendly and accommodating but more casual – and less polished – than across the water.
+No room service.